Civil War on the Don: Uprising against Kaledin

 Seeing the authorities' lack of desire to compromise, some Mensheviks decided to enter into a temporary alliance with the Bolsheviks.
 The idea of creating a broad front of forces to fight Kaledin was also considered by the Don Bolsheviks, with some of them believing that military action should be immediately launched and an offensive launched against Novocherkassk, while others were against forcing the issue.

 On November 28, a meeting of representatives of the Military Revolutionary Committee, the Regional Military Committee, and the Executive Committee of the Council of Workers' and Soldiers' Deputies was held, at which an organizational structure was created – the Military Revolutionary Committee of United Democracy, which called itself the Government of United Democratic Forces and proposed that the population not comply with the orders of the Military Government.
 The Mensheviks insisted on a peaceful resolution of the conflict and intended to enter into negotiations with the representative of the Military Government, General Pototskiy.
 However, as it became known from Novocherkassk, on December 3, the Cossack Hundred, by order of the Military Government, forcibly disarmed the soldiers of the 272nd and 273rd Reserve Infantry Regiments.
 On December 7, ships of the Black Sea Fleet arrived in Rostov–on–Don, sent here to assist the Bolsheviks by decision of the All–Black Sea Congress.
 The flotilla, consisting of the destroyer Captain Saken, two minesweepers, several small vessels, and a landing detachment of sailors, was commanded by a "commission of five" elected by the All–Black Sea Congress, headed by the Bolshevik sailor Vladimir Drachuk.
 The Menshevik leaders assessed the arrival of the flotilla as proof that the Bolsheviks were able to resort to military action.

-The Don Government regarded the intervention of the Black Sea Fleet as a violation of its sovereignty and, through the Revolutionary Headquarters, lodged a protest with the Council of People's Komissars.
-The Komissar of the Cossack Troops at Headquarters, Shapkin, handed Krylenko a document stating that "on November 22, several armed trawlers, sent by the Black Sea Fleet against the Don Military Government, entered the Taganrog Port... another detachment headed for Rostov...
+The Don Government regarded the intervention of the Black Sea Fleet as a violation of its sovereignty and, through the Revolutionary Headquarters, lodged a protest with the Council of People's Commissars.
+The Commissar of the Cossack Troops at Headquarters, Shapkin, handed Krylenko a document stating that "on November 22, several armed trawlers, sent by the Black Sea Fleet against the Don Military Government, entered the Taganrog Port... another detachment headed for Rostov...
 Moreover, news is coming from a wide variety of sources that troops are being gathered from the north against the Don... in order to establish the dominance of the principles of the Social Democrats and the Bolsheviks on the Don".